 The Camden Youth Soccer Club (CYSC) provides organized soccer instruction and games for Camden kids aged 4-14.
 CMSRU students serve as coaches for the 4-6 age group, teaching basic soccer skills, teamwork, self-esteem, fitness and social skills.

-Steve’s Club is a national Cross-Fit program that targets at-risk youth.
-The Heart of Camden chapter, run out of CMSRU, provides Cross-Fit workouts for local teens that are looking for a safe and nurturing environment to become fit and strong.
+FYR is a national program that seeks to bring fitness, nutrition, and mentorship to at-risk and underserved youth.
+The Heart of Camden chapter, run out of CMSRU, provides guided workouts for local teens that are looking for a safe and nurturing environment to become fit, strong, and supported.

 Girls on the Run

 Girls on the Run is a physical activity based positive youth development program for girls in 3rd-8th grade.
-CMSRU's program operates in partnership with Wiggins Elementary and works with participating 5th grade girls.
+CMSRU's program operates in partnership with the KIPP Cooper Norcross Academy and works with participating 5th grade girls.